 Documents can have content that displays, for example, on page 2 of the original version and on page 4 of the reviewed version.
 The Diff Viewer recognizes these changes, promotes comments to correct places in the newer version and navigates the Before and After panes independently to make this content visible during the review.

 To comment on specific text in a document, simply click the document at a point where you would like your comment to appear and begin typing.
 Collaborator will insert a pushpin () to indicate the comment.
 The number in the pushpin head corresponds to the comment's order within the current page of the document.

-You can hide pushpins by clicking the pushpin toggle button on the toolbar.
+You can hide pushpins by clicking the pushpin toggle button on the chat toolbar.
 Use this feature if a pushpin overlaps an important part of the document.

 Alternatively, you may specify an arbitrary label, such as "Section 5.1", to describe the content you are referring to.
 Using labeled locations decreases the confusion that can occur when large changes occur in a text document resulting in the pushpins not being adjacent to the corresponding text.
 Label text may not be updated.

 Except the fact that documents are highlighted with pushpins and text files are highlighted by line, the way you use review chats when reviewing Word documents is very similar to the way you use them when reviewing text files.

 You can move an existing pushpin to a new position in a document.
 The feature works in Mozilla Firefox and Google Chrome, and should be enabled by administrator.

 Click and hold the Move Comment handle ().

 Drag the handle to the new position in the document.

 Collaborator stores documents with the review.
 It converts them to PDF to render them in the Diff Viewer.
 You can download the original files from the Review Materials section of Review Screen, or in Advanced revision selection mode of Diff Viewer by clicking the Download File button next to revision selector: